-Still Waiting to Be "Made" Happy---or Choosing It
+Waiting to Be Happy or Choosing to Be

 Emotionally Lost Without Instructions

 Ever since my intuition pushed me into this life long venture to think for myself, I kept discovering one after another some limiting beliefs running the engine of our cultural paradigm.
 One in particular was this common attitude of emotional dependence on a nature of circumstances, and what kind of mood is "prescribed" for each of them by collective and customary practice.

 At times it makes me wonder if people would know how to emotionally react to life if no one gave them a manual in the process of growing up.
 By the time we grow into adults it's a well played-in routine, and we don't question anymore if it's appropriate to be cheerful on Monday morning; or react with a joy for standing in long lineups; or being delighted for seeing mother-in-law at Sunday dinner table.

 Isn't it great not having to plan our feelings?
 We got them all covered somewhere in the hard drive of our brains.
 And no one seems to dare to question such robotic behavior, since every aspect of it so nicely fits under the umbrella of "no one is perfect".

 Indeed, it's like we have absolutely no say over what kind of emotions may "befall" us.
 So we hear something like: "He made me so angry"...or : "Her complaining drives me crazy"; or: "I'll be the happiest person once that the mortgage is paid off".

 O.K., I will spare you from the rest of the long list which you might fill in better than I, since I am in a habit of turning a deaf ear to them.
 This deafness is not completely a metaphor, but I really have only 60 % of hearing left.
 A part of it is apparently a gift from military service, but sometimes I go suspicious a bit.
 Maybe I could hear much better if I cared to listen to everything that's trying to assault my ears---which might have become more of a psycho-somatic issue.